A female optometrist tests the refractive error of a female patient

 Te Whare Piringa - eye testing at a community centre

-Improving equitable access to diabetes eye services: We have received HRC funding (2020-23) to explore how diabetes eye care services can be more accessible and responsive in Auckland and Counties Manukau.
+Access to diabetes eye services: We are exploring how diabetes eye care services can be more accessible and responsive in Auckland and Counties Manukau.
 Read more…

 A woman does the thumbs up while wearing a new pair of spectacles